codeL0gic/SN-Craft-Cottage/README.md

 # Momma's Craft Cottage Retreat Website

 ## Project Overview
 A responsive website for Momma's Craft Cottage, a craft retreat venue located in Brown County, Indiana.
-This site features the inspiration behind the creation of this venue, location information, booking request capabilities, and inspirational Bible verses.
+This site features the story of the for this craft retreat venue, a gallery of pictures of retreat accommodations,  map & location information, form for booking request capabilities, and random inspirational Bible verses.

 Code:YOU Feature Requirements